softwaresaved/international-survey/survey_creation/2018/texts/welcome_message.md

 Are there any benefits in my taking part?
 -----------------------------------------

 We use these surveys to gather information that will help persuade universities, funders and other research organisations to develop policies that recognise the fundamental role played by the people who write software in research.
-There is no direct individual benefit to answering this survey, but there is a significant benefit to the research community
+There is no direct individual benefit to answering this survey, but there is a significant benefit to the community of Research Software Engineers/Developers.

 Are there any risks involved?
 -----------------------------